ajcastro/fk-adder/README.md

             // You can also pass the key name for the foreign key.
             Fk::make($table)->keyName('users_new_group_id_foreign_key')->add('group_id', 'new_group_id');

+            // Take note that those foreign key modifiers should be called prior or before the `add()` method.
         });

         // Finally, you may now migrate and persist foreign keys in mysql database.